GOP Senate candidate Singh seeks recount to highlight what he calls perils of vote-by-mail elections

 The primary election, ordered postponed from June 2 to July 7 by Gov. Phil Murphy to allow for a mostly vote-by-mail election to avoid spreading COVID-19, has not yet been certified statewide.

-The winner will face incumbent U.S. Senator Cory Booker, D-NJ, in November.
+The winner will face incumbent U.S. Sen. Cory Booker, D-N.J., in November.

-Singh filed the Atlantic County petition Thursday, according to Atlantic County Board of Elections Chairperson Lynn Caterson.
+Singh filed the Atlantic County petition Thursday, Atlantic County Board of Elections Chair Lynn Caterson said.

 Singh won the endorsement of four of the eight county committees in the district in last year’s congressional race, including Atlantic County’s, and raised almost $100,000 more than the winner, Grossman.